sunfounder/pironman5-mini/docs/source/control/control_with_commands.rst

 Control with Commands
 ========================================
-In addition to viewing data from the Pironman 5 and controlling various devices through the Dashboard, you can also use commands to control them.
+In addition to viewing data from the Pironman 5 Mini and controlling various devices through the Dashboard, you can also use commands to control them.

 .. note::

-  * For the **Home Assistant** system, you can only monitor and control the Pironman 5 through the dashboard by opening the webpage at ``http://<ip>:34001``.
+  * For the **Home Assistant** system, you can only monitor and control the Pironman 5 Mini through the dashboard by opening the webpage at ``http://<ip>:34001``.
-  * For the **Batocera.linux** system, you can only monitor and control the Pironman 5 via commands.
-It is important to note that any changes to the configuration require a restart of the service using ``pironman5 restart`` to take effect.
+  * It is important to note that any changes to the configuration require a restart of the service using ``pironman5-mini restart`` to take effect.

 View the Basic Configurations
 -----------------------------------

-The ``pironman5`` module offers basic configurations for Pironman, which you can review with the following command.
+The ``pironman5-mini`` module offers basic configurations for Pironman, which you can review with the following command.

 .. code-block:: shell

-  pironman5 -c
+  pironman5-mini -c

 The standard configurations appear as follows: